mmb1036/Gen711/README.md

 >2. seqtk sample -s100 SRR1642852_2.fastq 10000000 > new_mung_R2.fq
 >3. seqtk sample -s100 SRR1980930_1.fastq 10000000 > new_adzuki_R1.fq
 >4. seqtk sample -s100 SRR1980930_2.fastq 10000000 > new_adzuki_R2.fq
-- several attempts were made using files of various sizes and subsampled to down to smaller sizes, but they were either too big or too small.
+- several attempts were made using files of various sizes and subsampled down to smaller sizes, but they were either too big or too small.
 - The mung bean files started with 19,163,991 reads
 - the adzuki bean files started with 37,313,522 reads